erkr/esphome-device-configs/README.md

 and extended the configuration with credentials.
 (examples below)

+Note 1:
-Note 1: when adding devices to ESPHome device builder, a configuration file will be generated.
+When adding devices to ESPHome device builder, a configuration file will be generated.
 Just add the credential part to that config.
 Optional the API key can be removed from the generated config (like the examples).